Contact Us for a Free Consultation (213) 542-0979

 California Identity Theft Jury Instructions

-What I look at first when I talk about identity theft, I'm trying to figure out if they have the evidence against my client or not.
-If there is a question about that in making my evaluation, one of the first things I turn to are the jury instructions because that's exactly what's going to happen and the case moves forward and the person doesn't want to plea bargain with the prosecutors, they're going to go to trial.
+The case moves forward, and if the person doesn't want to plea bargain with the prosecutors, they will go to trial.
 So, we need to know what the prosecutors have to prove or what we have to disprove or defend when it comes to an identity theft charge in one of the Los Angeles courtrooms.

-To prove that the defendant is guilty of this crime, the government, the people, the prosecutors must :
+To prove that the defendant is guilty of this crime, the government, the people, and the prosecutors must :

 • The defendant willfully obtained someone else's personal identifying information.